Home » Our people » Management and Administration

 Thomas Dubois (Belgium) is the Director of AVRDC Eastern and Southern Africa, based in Tanzania.
 Dr. Dubois received his PhD in Entomology from Cornell University, USA in 2003.
 From 2005 to 2012 he served as a scientist with the International Institute of Tropical Agriculture (IITA), where he managed aflatoxin mitigation activities, developed seed marketing systems for East Africa, and worked on strategies for harmonization of biopesticide regulations and coherence in biotechnology applications.
 His recent activities have emphasized value chains for rice in 11 countries of sub-Saharan Africa, developing banana as an income-generating crop through linkage with the private sector, and enhancing technologies to reduce aflatoxin contamination of crops at a commercial scale.
 Dr. Dubois received the 2006 Young Promising Scientist Award from the CGIAR (Consultative Group on International Agricultural Research).

-Robert Holmer (Germany) is the Director of AVRDC East and Southeast Asia, located in Bangkok, Thailand.
-His areas of expertise are in sustainable vegetable production, postharvest and marketing as well as environmental management in Southeast Asia.
-He joined AVRDC in 2010 from Xavier University, Philippines where he coordinated a research and development program for urban and peri-urban vegetable production funded by the European Union and the German government.
+Narinder Dhillon (India) is the Acting Director of AVRDC East and Southeast Asia, located in Bangkok, Thailand.
+His areas of expertise: vegetable breeding (cucurbits) and sustainable vegetable production.
 He manages and coordinates regional development projects for AVRDC in East and Southeast Asia, with major responsibilities for developing partnerships, training programs and new projects.
-He holds a PhD in Agriculture from the TU München, Germany.

 Warwick Easdown (Australia) is the Director of AVRDC South Asia in Hyderabad, India and responsible for developing regional partnerships and projects.
 His areas of expertise include communications, agronomy and rural internet applications.
 He has more than 30 years of experience in extension, administration, teaching and research.
 He joined AVRDC headquarters in 2006 as Head of Communications from a similar position at the World Agroforestry Center in Kenya.
 Prior to this he ran extension training and research at the University of Queensland and worked in extension agronomy in subtropical Australia.
 He holds degrees from Australia and South Africa, and a PhD from the University of Illinois, USA.